miklevin/MikeLev.in/_posts/2025-03-03-out-of-steam-adenosine.md

 daily grind, to get out of ruts and boring patterns of the easy and automatic, we must burn some of that ATP in our brain, deliberately going off the rails.

+## The Risk and Necessity of Creative Thinking

 And going off the rails is scary, but that's creativity.
 You run with the pack or you run alone.
 I forget what movie that quote came from.
 You either run with the pack or you run alone.
 Do you run with the pack?
 It's the setup for coming